mario11596/image_and_video_understanding-project/README.md

 ```

 ## Dataset
 Run the script dataset_preparing.py.
 It will download the dataset from Kaggle page and combine images from that dataset and custom dataset into one folder.
-After that step, it will generate training and validation dataset.
+After that step, it will be run the script to generate validation/training/testing dataset

+## MediaPipe

+## CNN Model

+## RNN Model
+To run RNN model, you have to run the script rnn_model.py.
+It will automatically load training and validation dataset using .npy files.
+After the training is done, "training_validation_mode" variable in line 15 has to be changed into False, and that is possible to do the testing.
+The accuracy will be 74.68%